Natural disasters (New Zealand)

 Tips: Although the information on this site is very useful, it has been written for adults so parts of it may be a bit hard to understand.
 Ask an adult for help if you need to!

 Natural disasters greatly affect humans as they shape our planet and affect where and how we live.
 They can also be extremely dangerous.
 Did you know that earthquakes are the deadliest of all disasters?
 Here are some websites that contain useful articles, videos and facts about natural disasters.

-- Select the first letter of the type of disaster you're looking for (eg if you're looking for information about floods, click on 'F')
+- Choose the first letter of the disaster you're looking for (eg if you're looking for information about floods, select F).

 - Then select Natural hazards and disasters.

-- From here you can choose the type of natural disaster you are looking for.
+- From here you can choose the natural disaster you are looking for.

-If you are looking for information about a particular disaster, try searching for it by name in the search box near the top of the page.
+- If you are looking for information about a particular natural disaster, try searching for it by name in the search box near the top of the page.

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.

 Christchurch City Libraries has information about some well known natural disasters that have happened in New Zealand on their kids homework pages.
 Each entry includes facts and information about the impact of the disaster.

 - Then Tamariki - Kids.